andrej-kolic/playground-amazon-cloudfront-secure-static-site/docs/OIDC_SETUP.md

 ```

 This will:
-- Validate your GitHub configuration
-- Check AWS credentials and show account info
 - Create a GitHub OIDC Provider (if one doesn't exist)
 - Create an IAM Role with necessary permissions
-- Output the Role ARN and detailed setup instructions
+- Output the Role ARN and setup instructions

 ### 2. Configure GitHub Repository Secrets